 Planet Word is sure to get people talking.
 The new museum dedicated to language recently opened in downtown DC with a mission to “inspire and renew a love of words, language, and reading in people of all ages.”
 And with three levels full of interactive and immersive exhibits that engage, educate, entertain, and delight, they easily achieve that goal.

 It’s a museum that can be enjoyed by all ages, but older kids probably will get more out of it than younger children, having more grammar lessons under their belts and generally better comprehension.
 Owen and Sasha, 14 and 11, were great ages for it — and older teens and adults will love it, too.
-(In fact, I’d rank it among my favorites museums in DC!)
+(In fact, I’d rank it among my favorite museums in DC!)

 Listen up under the Speaking Willow

 The exploration of language begins before you even enter the building.
 In the courtyard next to the entrance is the Speaking Willow, an ingenious art installation designed to look like a tree, its branches dangling 500 speakers that play recordings in different languages as you walk beneath.
 It’s a fantastic preview of the word and language focused fun — and magic — that awaits.

 Inside, the Planet Word experience begins on the third level and flows down, taking visitors through multiple exhibits on every floor, each of them highlighting different aspects of language in creative and interactive ways.
 It starts with First Words, a short video about how we first learn language as babies, a cute and fitting way to begin.

 Greetings from the wall of words

 Audience participation encouraged